GUEST SPEAKER EVENING

 Home of fine coarse and trout fishing

-The Society has over 14 miles on the river Trent, over 2 miles of tidal Trent aswell as 2 miles of River Derwent - near Matlock.
+The Society has over 14 miles on the River Trent, over 2 miles of tidal Trent as well as 2 miles of River Derwent - near Matlock.
 We have the only fishing on the River Greet.
-We have over 90 acres of coarse fishing, comprising of 6 different lakes.
-Including a seven acre trout lake holding Rainbows, Browns, Blues and Tiger Trout.
+We have over 90 acres of coarse fishing, comprising of 6 different lakes, including a seven-acre trout lake holding Rainbows, Browns, Blues, and Tiger Trout.

 Our waters have been described as some of the best stretches of the best Barbel river in the country.
 These include long stretches of deep, navigable Trent, as well as several miles of the 'Old River Trent', which is non-navigable.
-The Old River Trent has hidden pools, natural weirs, fast gravel slides and deep runs with overhanging trees.
+The Old River Trent has hidden pools, natural weirs, fast gravel slides, and deep runs with overhanging trees.

-These waters are home to many species of fish including large Barbel, Chub, River Carp, Bream, Roach, Dace and predators such as Perch and Pike.
+These waters are home to many species of fish including large Barbel, Chub, River Carp, Bream, Roach, Dace, and predators such as Perch and Pike.
 Seven out of the top 10 match weights in the 2018 Division 1 National (including the top 3) were caught on NPS waters.
 Check out the Day Ticket Section for further information.

-Nottingham Piscatorial Society adopts the Angling development board and Angling Trust Safeguarding Children Policy and commits to working towards the guidance within that policy.
+Nottingham Piscatorial Society adopts the Angling Development Board and Angling Trust Safeguarding Children Policy and commits to working towards the guidance within that policy.

 Founded in 1891